 Agencies will have to set their criteria based on risk tolerance and roadway application.
 In this study a wide range of IDEA-CT results were obtained with a similar wide range of field performance.

-Overview of the ALF Sustainability study: https://highways.dot.gov/research/laboratories/pavement-testing-laboratory/pavement-testing-laboratory/pavement-testing-facility-overview considerations for this section:
+Overview of the ALF Sustainability study:

+https://highways.dot.gov/research/laboratories/pavement-testing-laboratory/pavement-testing-facility-overview

 11 Establishing Interim Criteria